 So, what’s all the fuss about?

 A 2010 report stated that the population of 17 percent of North American bird species are in rapid decline, in part due to urban development.
 Urban areas were estimated to triple in its share of our planet’s surface from 2000 to 2030.
-Since we’re halfway there, it’s time to take action.
+Since we’re halfway there, it’s time to take action to help conserve wildlife in urban settings.

 To counter the problems associated with urban development, conservation groups are promoting urban initiatives to nurture a healthy bird habitat.
 Part of that means picking the right trees.
 For instance, public officials in Baltimore, Maryland have stipulated that 80 percent of trees in the county have to be canopy trees, and half of those need to be oak.
 Why?
 Because oak trees attract well over 500 species of caterpillars, an important food source for birds.

 Trees are so important for birds, for so many reasons.
 They provide shelter, food, water, and a nesting area.
-While public initiatives are taken to nurture our wildlife, there are things you can do on your own.
+While public initiatives are taken to nurture our feathery friends, there are things you can do on your own to conserve wildlife in urban settings.

 Plant a fruit tree.
 The buds on fruit trees are a spring food source for birds.
 While birds can eat the fruit directly, since they also attract insects, it offers multiple ways of feeding them.